mantidproject/mantid/dev-docs/source/Standards/DocumentationGuideForDevs.rst

 Configuration
 -------------

-The documentation is configured using CMake and assumes the the instructions in the :ref:`Getting Started <GettingStarted>` section have been followed.
+The documentation is configured using CMake and assumes the instructions in the :ref:`Getting Started <GettingStarted>` section have been followed.

 The following settings, relating to the documentation, are available: